Bernice Blake Perry: Career

 She formed a photography and aerial photography business with her husband and took photos for organization such as the MacDowell Colony and the Cathedral of the Pines.
 One of her photographs at MacDowell was of Leonard Bernstein during his time there.
 She also did work for various news organization, including the New Hampshire newspaper The Cabinet.
 Her aerial photographs included every airfield in New Hampshire and other sites in order to help develop new airports in New Hampshire.

 Philanthropy

-As the heir of the Blake's restaurant business she was known for her philanthropy.
+As an heir of the Blake's restaurant business she was known for her philanthropy.
 In 1984, she helped create the Hot Air for High Hopes Balloon Festival, an annual hot air balloon event that raised tens of thousand of dollars for charity until its end in 2006.
 Upon her death in 1996, Perry left $4.5 million in scholarships for students in Milford, Lyndeborough and Wilton and donated over 43,000 photo negatives she had taken to the Milford Historical Society.